m13253/lvdo/README.md

    It means the decoded file is corrupted.
 If it happens a lot during decoding, make sure you are using appropriate parameters.
-If it happens a lot during encoding, please submit an issue to me alongside with your parameters.
+If it happens a lot during encoding, please submit an [issue](https://github.com/m13253/lvdo/issues) to me alongside with your parameters.

+5. Any other questions?

+   See if there are any [issues](https://github.com/m13253/lvdo/issues) on your question.
+If not, submit one.